• Skip to primary navigation

 Parsnips, turnips, and rutabaga can all be added to a beef stew.
 They all make great choices in the winter as they are all veggies that are known for their storage quality.
 Parsnips you treat just as you would carrots.

-The turnips and rutabaga need to be cubed.
+A word about peeling - The turnips and rutabaga need to be cubed.
 You can get away without peeling the turnips but not the rutabaga.
-You see nearly all rutabaga you find at the store is going to have a wax coating on it.
+You see nearly all rutabagas you find at the store are going to have a wax coating on it.
 The coating is used to help keep the rutabaga from drying out.
 I would use a brush and running water to remove as much of that wax as you can.
 And then peel the vegetable and cut it into cubes.

-Rutabagas are usually pretty big and probably 1 is too much for a stew recipe unless you are doing a giant batch.
+Rutabagas are usually pretty big.
+Even a single one could be too much for a stew recipe unless you are doing a giant batch.
 In that case, you can freeze some of the cubes for later.
 If you can fit a small sheet pan in your freezer use that to freeze the cubes and then transfer to a zip top bag.

 Daikon Radish